sonic-net/sonic-mgmt/docs/testbed/README.testbed.Testbed_v2.hld.md

 ## About this Manual
 This documentation provides general information about the Testbed V2 feature implementation for `sonic-mgmt`.
 Testbed V2 aims to support multi-DUTs deployment with dynamic VLAN assignment and inter-DUTs link state propagation.
+Based on the Redis Pub/Sub paradigm, the connection status changes(physical connections, virtual connections, VLAN assignments, etc) from test users into `connection_db` will signal the daemons over fanout switches about the key-space events to manipulate the physical devices/ports.

 ## Requirement Overview
 * Maintain compatibility with existing testbed.